cado-security/product-help/docs/cado/discovery-import/google-workspace-logs.md

 ### Introduction

-The Cado platform supports the acquisition and processing of Google Workspace logs.
+The / Forensic Acquisition and Investigation platform supports the acquisition and processing of Google Workspace logs.
 Activity logs from various Google Workspace applications can be captured, as listed [here](https://developers.google.com/admin-sdk/reports/reference/rest/v1/activities).

-Before importing Google Workspace logs into Cado, follow these steps:
+Before importing Google Workspace logs into / Forensic Acquisition and Investigation, follow these steps:

 1. Ensure that **Workspace API access** for your Google Cloud project is enabled (Admin SDK API access).
 * Open the [product library in Google Cloud](https://console.cloud.google.com/workspace-api/products)